-Development of the Project within the Lease Area and along the export cable route(s) will occur in several stages including Site Assessment and Characterization, Design, COP Preparation and Submission, Construction and Installation, Operations & Maintenance, and Decommissioning.
+Development of the Project within the Lease Area and along the export cable route(s) will occur in several stages including Site Assessment and Characterization, Design, Construction and Installation, Operations and Maintenance, and Decommissioning.
 These stages are discussed in greater detail in Section 5.5.
 The 'adaptive' nature of the FCP will allow it to be updated over time as inputs are received and through different phases of Project development and implementation.

-The Project has submitted a Construction and Operating Plan (COP) which is currently undergoing regulatory review, with additional opportunities for public input, prior to construction.
-Fisheries information used to inform the COP is based on the best available and most credible information, which may include anecdotal information from fishermen as well as direct observations from vessels engaged in offshore operations.
+The Project has submitted a Construction and Operating Plan (COP) which is currently undergoing regulatory review.
+Fisheries information used to inform the COP is based on the best available and most credible information, which may include anecdotal information from fishermen as well as direct observations from Project vessels engaged in offshore operations.